-Is there someone on your team or in your network who has recently gone above and beyond?
-We all know someone we’d rave about if asked—so why wait until we’re prompted to show appreciation?
-Don’t just sing their praises out loud; put it in writing!
+We all know someone in our professional network we’d rave about if asked.
+But we often wait until we’re prompted to show it.
+We shouldn't!
 A heartfelt, genuine note about one’s work can be such a gift.
 It not only brings joy in the moment, but can also be helpful when it’s time for a promotion, a job hunt, or a morale boost during a tough time at work.

 1. The personal note

-When was the last time you got a personal thank-you card?
-In the actual mail, with a postage stamp and everything?
-I still remember the last heartfelt, handwritten thank-you I received—and the person who sent it, too.
-I kept it on my bulletin board in my office for almost a year, and I thought of that partner nonprofit, and the leader who wrote it, every time I saw it.
+When was the last time you got a personal thank-you card—in the actual mail, with a postage stamp and everything?
+I still remember the last heartfelt, handwritten thank-you I received, and the person who sent it too.
+I kept it on my bulletin board in my office for almost a year.

 “Dear [COLLEAGUE NAME],